 - The number of references.

-Both American and British English are accepted but not of the combination of these.
-Please use Times New Roman font (12-point) for text preparation.
+Both American and British English are accepted but not the combination of these.
+Please use Times New Roman font (12-point) for MS text preparation.
 Abbreviations should be defined at first mention and used consistently thereafter.

 For original research papers and short communications, the text should normally consist of Abstract, Introduction, Materials and methods, Results, Discussion, Conclusion, Research implications (if any), Acknowledgments, and References.